amitb07/DemoNodeApp/README.md

 3. Launch a terminal in project repository, run the command: npm install
 4. To start the application, run command:  npm run start This will launch the application.
+5. To see the unit tests results, run command: npm run test:coverage

 Testing the API's
 1. To test the API's import the postman collection provided with the project in postman folder.